Be Awesome Live Awesome Summary (PDF)

 Preparation is the key to overcoming fear.

-For instance, public speakers, like the author himself, always have some fear before going on the stage.
+For instance, public speakers, like the author himself, always fear before going on the stage.

 How do they deal with it?

 They practice a lot.
-Or they do a full preparation for it.
+Or they do a complete preparation for it.

 That’s how they deal with their fear.

-If you feel like you aren’t prepared enough, fear will automatically emerge.
+Fear will automatically emerge if you feel like you aren’t prepared enough.

-So make sure that you prepare as much as you can so that you get better equipped to fight with fear.
+So make sure that you prepare as much as you can to get better equipped to fight with fear.